Financial Aid & Scholarship Office

 Alternative Loans: Selecting a Lender

-Think FAFSA first.
-We strongly encourage students to file a Free Application for Federal Student Aid (FAFSA) to determine their eligibility for federal student aid.
-While there is a great range of private educational loans available, we advise students to check out Federal Direct Loans before considering alternatives.
+Think FAFSA or CADAA first.
+We strongly encourage you to file a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA(opens in new window)to determine you eligibility for federal and or/state aid.
+While there is a great range of private educational loans available, we advise students to check out Federal Direct Loans or CADAA loans(opens in new window) before considering alternatives.
 If you need to pursue a private loan, make sure you get all the facts.

 Things to Consider: Get the Facts